topikachu/python-ev3/README.md

 ## What you need

-You need a working [ev3dev](https://github.com/mindboards/ev3dev) on your ev3 and have a ssh session.
+You need a working [ev3dev](http://www.ev3dev.org/) on your ev3 and have an ssh session.
 Please reference the [ev3dev site](http://www.ev3dev.org/docs/getting-started/) to burn such system.
 Current python-ev3 is developed on [ev3dev-jessie-2015-05-01](https://github.com/ev3dev/ev3dev/releases/tag/ev3dev-jessie-2015-05-01)

 ## Both python 2.7 and python 3.4 are supported